top of page

-Private Medical Insurance (Part 3): Switching Providers and Maintaining Underwriting Terms
+Private Medical Insurance (Part 3): Switching Providers Without Losing Your Underwriting Terms

 While many private medical insurance (PMI) providers offer similar types of benefits, no two policies are the same.
 That means it might not be possible to match your current cover exactly when switching providers.
-However, you could find a plan that’s a close fit—or even one that’s better aligned with how your business has evolved.
+However, you may find a plan that’s a close fit—or even one that aligns better with your business needs.

 Comparing policies can get complicated, especially when it comes to the finer details.
 That’s why working with someone who specialises in private medical insurance can make a real difference when finding cover that works for your business.

-If the group administrator (GA) can answer “no” to all the questions in the switch declaration, and the insurer is satisfied with the responses, the existing underwriting terms may be accepted without adding new exclusions to the members’ terms.
-These underwriting terms are usually outlined on each member’s certificate of insurance, which includes the start date, chosen underwriting type (such as moratorium or full medical underwriting), and any specific exclusions applied in addition to the insurer’s general exclusion list.
+If the Group Administrator (GA) can answer “no” to all the questions in the switch declaration, and the insurer is satisfied with the responses, the existing underwriting terms may be accepted on a full transfer.
+Each member’s underwriting terms are usually outlined in their certificate of insurance.
+This certificate typically includes the original start date—indicating how long the member has had continuous cover—their chosen underwriting type (such as moratorium or full medical underwriting), and any specific exclusions applied in addition to the insurer’s general exclusions.

 Once the new insurer approves the switch and receives the signed documentation, they will usually require all members’ certificates of insurance from the current insurer.
 For business policies, major insurers typically have agreements in place to send these certificates directly to the new insurer once the group administrator (GA) on the policy has provided their consent.
 After the new insurer receives the certificates, they may apply the same terms to your new policy.
 This can help ensure that pre-existing conditions covered under your current plan remain covered for all eligible treatment with the new insurer.
 Additionally, your start date is often backdated to reflect the length of your continuous cover.